Controlling Industrial Water Systems Legionella

 7. Document and communicate all activities

 Water safety is a big job, and it’s just one part of your responsibilities as a facilities manager.
-If you’d like help with Legionella risk assessment you can contact the team at HOH.
+If you’d like help with Legionella risk assessment, contact the HOH team.
 We’ll look for ways to improve your water management program and help keep you compliant with safety standards.

 Water Management